-Powered by .id - the population experts for Blue Mountains City Council
+Powered by .id (informed decisions) for Blue Mountains City Council

 The City of Blue Mountains is a residential, resort and rural municipality on the western fringe of metropolitan Sydney between 55 and 95 kilometres west of the Sydney GPO.
 The City’s area is dominated by over 1,000 km2 of World Heritage National Park.
 This comprises around 70% of the City’s area.
 Urban development in the City is characterised by a string of townships based on the rail and road corridor through the mountains.